alexandershov/lsql/README.md

 ## Suffixes
 Lsql supports number literal suffixes.
-For example, to select files with size greater than 10 megabytes use:
+For example, to select files with size greater than 10 megabytes use this query:
 ```sql
 SELECT path WHERE size > 10mb
 ```